-Cookies are small files stored locally on your computer that are designed to hold data specific to a particular client and website.
+Cookies are small files stored locally on your computer that are designed to hold data specific to a particular client and site.
 Cookies can be accessed by a server or a client computer.
-Cookies allow the server to deliver a page tailored to a particular user, or the page itself can contain some script which is aware of the data in the cookie to carry information from one visit to the website (or related site) to the next.
+Cookies allow the server to deliver a page tailored to a particular site visitor, or the page itself can contain some script that is aware of the data in the cookie to carry information from one visit to the site (or related site) to the next.

-For example, when you log into a website, you remain logged in on that website on multiple pages on the same domain.
+For example, when you log into a site, you remain logged in on multiple pages on the same domain.
 This is because your logged-in state has been stored in a cookie.

 Consider the following example:

 - If you visit